Proper diet is the key to prevention of almost all joint problems and it is equally important for regeneration of the knee, hip and spine cartilage.

 Natural Remedy for Cartilage Regeneration – Gelatin

-The optimum quantity is 10 grams per day, and by regular intake it can prevent the uncomfortable symptoms of osteoarthritis.
-It is rich in protein, it has 10 essential amino acids, including – proline and hydroxyproline, that help in regeneration of the muscle tissue.
+The optimum quantity is 10 grams per day, and regular intake, can prevent the uncomfortable symptoms of osteoarthritis.
+It is rich in protein, and it has 10 essential amino acids, including – proline and hydroxyproline, that help in the regeneration of muscle tissue.

 Another advantage is that the gelatin does not contain fats and cholesterol, which is not the case in most foods that are rich in protein.
-Besides, it is abound with collagen – a substance that is important in building tissues, bones, tendons, ligaments and cartilages, which seem to diminish as the organism gets older.
+Besides, it abounds with collagen – a substance that is important in building tissues, bones, tendons, ligaments, and cartilages, which seem to diminish as the organism gets older.